PoisotLab/ms_network_prediction/manuscript.md

 model predicts an interaction which does not exist (a _false positive_), or the model predicts no interaction but it does exist (a _false negative_).

-Many different metrics exist to validate the performance of a binary classifier.
-An naive initial approach is _accuracy_, the proportion of values it got correct.
+A naive initial approach to meausure how well a model does is _accuracy_, the proportion of values it got correct.
 However, consider what we know about interaction networks: they are often vary sparse, with connectance between $0.1$ and $0.3$.
 If we built a model that always guesses there will be no interaction between two species, it will be correct in the majority of cases because the majority of potential interactions in a network typically do not exist.
-Therefore this "empty-matrix" model would always have an _accuacy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.
+Therefore this "empty-matrix" model would always have an _accuracy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.
+In response to this general problem, many metrics have been proposed to measure the accuracy of binary-classifiers (@table).
 These can be divided into two general categories: those in the precision-recall space and those in the sensitivity-specificity space.